Trukes/threads-api-php-client/README.md

 If you have any questions or suggestions, feel free to contact us at [pedro.m.a.carmo@gmail.com](mailto:pedro.m.a.carmo@gmail.com).

+## ⭐️ Show Your Support

+If this project helped you or you find it useful, please give it a star ⭐️ on [GitHub](https://github.com/your-username/threads-meta-api).
+It helps others discover the project and motivates us to continue developing and improving it.

 ---

 Made with ❤️ by Trukes (https://github.com/Trukes).